Frequently Asked Questions

 Through your secure, branded Data Subject Portal, Data Subjects are guided through options to help them formulate exactly what they are trying to Request.
 Your users do not need to be knowledgeable about the regulations, but their Requests are properly structured so you can act on them easily and quickly without having to interact with the Data Subject.

-Truyo leverages a secure, immutable ledger to log and timestamp all events associated with your SAR operation, including Requests, Task assignment and Task fulfillment.
+Truyo leverages a secure, immutable ledger to log and timestamp all system interactions and changes associated with your SAR operation, including requests, task assignments and task fulfillment.
 We then provide simple graphical reports as well as flexible filters so you can see and create the reports you need very quickly, whether for internal purposes, or for external purposes like an audit or legal defense.

 Yes, in fact most of our deployments are on a company’s own cloud instance.
 Truyo is built on Kubernetes and can manage and maintain remote installations while keeping your data secure on your infrastructure.
 Truyo can also be deployed on premise or in a multi-tenant environment.